viamrobotics/docs/docs/deeper-dive/slam.md

 ## SLAM Library Attributes

-The config_params is a catch-all attribute for parameters that are unique to the SLAM library being used.
-These often deal with the internal algorithms being run and will affect such aspects as submap size, update rate, and details on how to perform feature matching to name a few.
+`config_params` is a catch-all attribute for parameters that are unique to the in-use SLAM library. `config_params` often deal with the internal algorithms being run and will affect such aspects as submap size, update rate, and details on how to perform feature matching, to name a few.

 You can find details on which inputs you can include for the available libraries in the following sections.

 ### OrbSLAM

 OrbSLAM can perform sparse SLAM using monocular or RGB-D images (not stereo); this must be specified in the config_params (i.e., "mono" or "rgbd").
 In addition the follow variables can be added to fine-tune cartographer's algorithm, all of which are optional:

 <table>
     <tr>